Metasequoia: History

 The fossil of this genus was discovered by Shigeru Miki in 1939.
 In 1941, Miki published the description of the fossil plant which he gave the name "Metasequoia".
 In the winter of the same year, a Chinese botanist Toh Gan (干铎) discovered an unusual big tree in Modaoxi (磨刀溪; presently, Moudao (谋道), in Lichuan County, Hubei).
 The locals called this tree shui-sha (水桫).
 Because it was winter, the tree already lost all its leaves, so no specimens were collected by Mr. Gan.
 In 1942, another botanist, Mr. Zhan Wang (王战) visited Modaoxi and collected living specimens.
-Mr. Wang believed this tree belonged to a known species Glyptostrobus pensilis (水松) and filed the specimens away.
+Mr. Wang thought this tree belonged to a known species Glyptostrobus pensilis (水松) and filed the specimens away.
 In 1945, Mr. Wang showed the specimens to botanist Wan Chun Cheng (郑万钧).
 Mr. Cheng determined that the tree did not belong to Glyptostrobus pensilis, but was a new species.
 Mr. Cheng then sent a specimen to prominent botanist Hu Xiansu, the director of Fan Memorial Institute of Biology.
 Hu, despite the chaos of war between China and Japan, was still keeping track of international botanic literature.
 Hu recognized the living specimen was of the same genus of Miki's fossil genus Metasequoia.
 After more study, Hu and Cheng published the new species Metasequoia glyptostroboides (Hu et Cheng) in May 1948 in the Bulletin of Fan Memorial Institute of Biology.
 The discovery of a "living fossil" instantly attracted attention from botanists around the world.
 It was widely regarded as "the greatest discovery of botany in 20th century".
 In 1948, the Arnold Arboretum of Harvard University, through the help of Hu and Cheng, funded an expedition by Chinese collectors to collect seeds.
 Soon after, seeds were distributed to various universities and arboreta worldwide for growth trials.

 Presently, a number of natural Metasequoia populations exist in the hills and wetlands of Hubei's Lichuan County.
 Most of them are small, with fewer than 30 trees each; however, the largest of them, in Xiaohe Valley, is estimated to consist of around 5,400 trees.
 A few trees are also said to exist in neighboring Hunan.